 Today’s Savings Market

-In terms of accounts available for savers, Axis Bank has 1, 2 and 3 year fixed rate bonds available.
-Whilst the 1 year bond is not competitive at the moment, both the 2 and 3 year bonds currently feature in our best buy tables.
+In terms of accounts available for savers, Axis Bank has 1, 2, 3 and 5 year fixed rate bonds available.
 Each of the bonds offer annual, quarterly or monthly interest options for those who require them.

 For more alternatives and to compare the accounts to the rest of the market, please take a look at our Fixed Rate Bond Best Buy Tables.

 You can apply for accounts through Axis Bank online or in branch, although the only branch is in London, so this option will not suit everyone.

 Our Cash Advice Service department has used the provider a number of times and have commented that the application process is easy to understand and have found the provider’s customer services to be good.